blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-Komodo-Basic-API-and-RPC.rst

 z_sendmany "fromaddress" [{"address":...,"amount":...},...] ( minconf ) ( fee )
 --------------------------------------------------------------------------------

 The ``z_sendmany`` method sends one or more transactions at once, and allows for sending transactions of types `t --> z`, `z --> z`, `z --> t`.
+It is the principle method for dealing with shielded `z` transactions in the Komodo ecosystem.

 The ``amount`` values are double-precision floating point numbers.

-Change from a t_address flows to a new taddr address, while change from zaddr returns to itself.
-When sending coinbase UTXOs to a zaddr, change is not allowed.
+Change from a t_address flows to a new t_address address, while change from z_address returns to itself.
+When sending coinbase UTXOs to a z_address, change is not allowed.
 The entire value of the UTXO(s) must be consumed.
-Currently, the maximum number of zaddr outputs is 54 due to transaction size limits.
+Currently, the maximum number of z_address outputs is 54 due to transaction size limits.

 Arguments:

 ::

-	"fromaddress"         (string, required) The taddr or zaddr to send the funds from.
+	"fromaddress"         (string, required) the sending t_address or z_address "amounts"
-	"amounts"             (array, required) An array of json objects representing the amounts to send.
 	    [{
-	      "address":address  (string, required) The address is a taddr or zaddr "amount":amount    (numeric, required) The numeric amount in KMD is the value "memo":memo        (string, optional) If the address is a zaddr, raw data represented in hexadecimal string format }, ...]
+	      "address"  (string, required) the receiving address; can be a t_address or z_address "amount"    (numeric, required) the numeric amount
+	      "memo"        (string, optional) if the address is a z_addr, this property accepts raw data represented in hexadecimal string format
+	    }, ...]
 	minconf               (numeric, optional, default=1) Only use funds confirmed at least this many times. fee                   (numeric, optional, default=0.0001) The fee amount to attach to this transaction.